 Note: This course series was updated this fall to reflect the most recent research-based practices in use during the pandemic.

 Are you starting up or refining a distance education program, or looking for ways to add structure to your distance teaching and learning process?
-Would you like to know more about best practices for developing distance or blended education at your program, but aren’t quite sure where to begin or what the differences are between these two models?
-If you answered “yes” to either of these, then the three online modules that comprise the Expanding Access through Distance and Blended Education series (based on the IDEAL Consortium’s IDEAL 101 course) are for you!
+Would you like to know more about best practices for developing distance or blended education at your program but aren’t quite sure where to begin or what the differences are between these two models?
+If you answered “yes” to either of these, then the three online modules that comprise the Expanding Access through Distance and Blended Education series (based on the IDEAL Consortium’s IDEAL 101 course) is for you!